michaelpearce21/CI_MS1_DAL/README.md

 Therefore, the key requirements of the initial website were:
 * An attractive and well designed website.
-* Information about the business incluing the concept, location and contact details.
+* Information about the business including the concept, location and contact details.
 * A way to contact the cafe from the website.
 * A menu and pricing information.